troy/wind-controller-synth-quick-start/README.md

 Considering buying or just bought a wind controller (AKA wind synth or electronic wind instrument)?
 Here's how to get it working well with popular software synthesizers and MIDI-enabled apps – in less than 10 minutes per app.
 Get to a great starting point quickly.

-# Additions and corrections

-… are encouraged!
-Have a software product working well with a wind controller?
-Email or submit a 5-minute setup, ideally with a screenshot or two.

 # Contents

 * [Wind controller setup](#wind-controller-setup)